esauOp/dotfiles/README.md

 ```
 sh ./install.sh
 ```
-2.- If you are an Ubuntu user, install script by
+2.- If you are an Ubuntu user, install by
 ```
 bash ./ubuntu_install
 ```

+And `reboot` after.

 3.- Change your shell
 ```
 chsh -s /bin/zsh